amehlhase316/memoranda/Deliverable3.md

 **How many User Stories did you add to the Product Backlog:**  12

 **How many User Stories did you add to this Sprint:**
-> We have added total 9 user stories to sprint 2.
+> We have added a total of 9 user stories to sprint 3.

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> These user stories transform memoranda to look more like a gym scheduling software.
-Each user story has better assignment of points.
+> These user stories transform memoranda to look more like gym scheduling software.
+Each user story has the better assignment of points.

 **Why do you think these fit well with your Sprint goal? (details)**

-> The user stories add functionality of the gym scheduling software.
+> The user stories add functionality to the gym scheduling software.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**